 The goal is to identify when the selling pressure is likely to subside and then enter the trade.

 This approach will break most entry rules found on the web of simply buying on the test of the VWAP.
 The problem with this approach is you don’t know if the price will breach the VWAP by 1% or 4%.

-I learned the hard way and if the VWAP was at $10, I would place my limit order at $10.
-Needless to say, at times there were traders who couldn't care less about the VWAP and it would slice through the indicator with such swiftness, the lasting sting to my psyche persists until this day.
+I learned the hard way, and if the VWAP were at $10, I would place my limit order at $10.
+At times there were traders who couldn't care less about the VWAP, and it would slice through the indicator with such swiftness, the lasting sting to my psyche persists until this day.

-This technique of using the tape is not easy to illustrate looking at an end of day chart.
-You will need to practice this approach using Tradingsim to assess how close you can come to actually calling the turning point based on order flow.
+This technique of using the tape is not easy to illustrate looking at the end of day chart.
+You will need to practice this approach using Tradingsim to assess how close you can come to calling the turning point based on order flow.

 VWAP Breakout Entry

 This is what I would recommend to traders that are new to the VWAP indicator.